Uday-461/portfolio/content/post/ai-tools-human-layer/index.md

 ### 1. GitHub Copilot

-**Why it works:** It doesn't write entire applications—it suggests code that developers can accept, reject, or modify.
+**Why it works:** It doesn't write entire applications-it suggests code that developers can accept, reject, or modify.

 ```javascript
 // Developer writes: